OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

           | adaptive = 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls which sampling scheme to use, defaults to uniform sampling.</p>
+        <p class="scene-class-attr-comment">Controls which sampling scheme to use, defaults to uniform sampling.</p>

     </p>